Last Updated 21/11/2022.

 This morning the boys and I went to Ripley’s Believe It Or Not New York, just off Times Square in New York City.
 I’d never been to a museum like it before and I really didn’t know too much about it.
 We loved it!

-I thought it would be about Guiness World Record breakers mostly.
+I thought it would be about Guinness World Record breakers mostly.
 It sort of was, but much more besides, I had my eyes opened just a fraction more, yet again.
 You can book your Ripley’s New York tickets and find out more about their dozens of global sites here. (link opens in new tab)

 Ripley of Ripley’s Believe it or Not

 He published his travel journals and collected odd and unusual artifacts from around the world.
 Does he sound a bit like a travel blogger to you?

-I’m no cartoonists but I certainly like to share visuals through photos and the odder the experience the better the post, generally.
+I’m no cartoonist but I certainly like to share visuals through photos and the odder the experience the better the post, generally.

-Ripley made his first trip round the world in 1922 and visited over 200 countries, no mean feat in those days.
+Ripley made his first trip around the world in 1922 and visited over 200 countries, no mean feat in those days.